Make your own Rock-Scissor-Paper game with Python using Randomness

 Step 2: The Rock-Scissor-Paper game

 I think most know the game.
-If not, read the rules on wiki.
+If not, read the rules on the wiki.

 Let’s try a game of it.